idank/holykeebs-docs/guides/touchpad-module/index.md

 ## Tools

 In addition to a soldering iron, you will need an H1.3 M2 hex key.
+Parallel pliers can help with pushing the acrylic cover into the mount.

 ## BOM